 - 1 teaspoon vanilla extract

-- 1½ cups refrigerated coconut milk (I used SO Delicious Original)
+- 1 1/2 cups non-dairy milk I used SO Delicious unsweetened coconut milk

 - vegan buttery spread for frying the pancakes

-- In a large bowl, whisk together the white spelt flour, baking powder, salt, and cinnamon.
+In a large bowl, whisk together the white spelt flour, baking powder, and salt.

 - Stir to combine.
 Add the chocolate chips and stir to incorporate.
 Set aside for a few minutes - you will see the batter puff up from the baking powder.